retrodaredevil/couchdb-java/README.md

 This library works great with Kotlin.
 Much of the code is annotated with annotations to denote nullability.

+### Features
+* Decoupled from JSON library
+* Encourages use of immutable objects
+* _id and _rev paramters are not required on your POJOs
+* Password auth, cookie auth, and no auth support
+* Uses OkHttp, but has possibility for many implementations using different HTTP libraries
+* Checked exceptions (all inherit from CouchDbException)
+* Integration tested!
+(This should mean fewer bugs in this library)

 ### Using library:
 ```groovy
 allprojects {